2019/10/23: Book Publication: Critique in Practice: Renzo Martens’ Episode III: Enjoy Poverty (Sternberg Press, 2020)

-Critique in Practice: Renzo Martens’ Episode III: Enjoy Poverty (Sternberg Press: Berlin and New York, 2019)
+Critique in Practice: Renzo Martens’ Episode III: Enjoy Poverty (Sternberg Press, 2020)

 Editor: Anthony Downey